nambatibuf/SalesFlow-Pro-Transformative-Analytics-Pipeline/README.md

 ### The Grand Kickoff:

 - The `intial_kick` function initiates the project with finesse.
 It creates the 'retail' dataset, archives an initial file, and performs crucial setup tasks to lay the foundation for success.
+-
+### Project Structure

+- **.astro:** Contains configuration files for Astro, including database connection details and file definitions.

+- **dags:** Holds the Apache Airflow DAG (Directed Acyclic Graph) definitions for the sales analytics pipeline.

+- **include:** Stores additional files or datasets used in the project.

+- **plugins:** Contains any custom Airflow plugins that enhance functionality.

+- **tests:** Houses test cases for ensuring code quality and reliability.

+- **venv:** Virtual environment for managing project dependencies.

+- **.dockerignore:** Specifies files and directories to be excluded when building Docker images.

+- **.env:** Configuration file for environment variables.

+- **.gitignore:** Defines files and directories to be ignored by Git.

+- **airflow_settings.yaml:** Configuration file for Airflow settings.

+- **Dockerfile:** Instructions for building a Docker image of the project.

+- **packages.txt:** List of Python packages and dependencies.

+- **README.md:** Main documentation file providing an overview, usage instructions, and other project details.

+- **requirements.txt:** Specifies Python packages and versions required for the project.
 ### Usage

 1. Clone the repository: